personalrobotics/dartpy/README.md

 All set!
 Import `dartpy` in Python and enjoy!
 Please see [Usage](#usage) section for more information.

+If you want to build `dartpy` from source, please see this [wiki page](https://github.com/personalrobotics/dartpy/wiki/Building-from-Source).

 ## Usage

 Once `dartpy` is installed, you should be able to open a Python terminal and